zamrokk/JavaCDDDocumentation/README.md

 You will be asked to code a JavaCDD class file that extends ChaincodeBase

-4. Create a new class JavaCDD on package com.ibm that’s extends ChaincodeBase.
+4. Create a new class JavaCDD on package com.ibm that extends ChaincodeBase.
 You will write later a main method.
 You can see that some methods need to be implemented too.

 5. Look at dependencies to see from which package is coming ChaincodeBase class.
 The fabric-sdk-java jar will be downloaded automatically during compilation.
 Open pom.xml and build.gradle